Send the link below via email or IMCopy

 Scientists agree that every mass extinction in Earth's history happened because of rapid climate change.

 p.
-What can (and has) cause the climate to change so rapidly that living things cannot adapt to their new environment?
+What events can (and have throughout history) cause the climate to change so rapidly that living things cannot adapt to their new environment?

 a.
 How can there be snow at the equator?